 - Whisk together all the sauce ingredients.
 Set aside. (***See notes if you like the stir-fry saucier)

-- Preheat oven to 400ยบF.
-Drain, pat dry, and cube the tofu.
-Mix 1 tablespoon soy sauce and 1 teaspoon sesame oil in a large bowl, or ziplock bag.
+- Mix the soy sauce and sesame oil in a large bowl, or ziplock bag.
 Add the cubed tofu and toss to coat.
 Let sit for about 3 to 5 minutes to marinate.

-- Spread the tofu out evenly onto a parchment-lined baking sheet and sprinkle the cornstarch over top, tossing it with your hands to coat evenly.
+- Place the tofu cubes on prepared baking sheet and sprinkle the cornstarch over top; toss with your hands to coat evenly.
 Use a little more if the tofu still seems wet.
-Bake until edges are crispy and golden brown, flipping once,ย for about 20-25 minutes.
+Spread the cubes out in a single layer so they aren't touching.
+Bake for 20-25 minutes, flipping once, or until edges are crispy and golden brown.

-- Once tofu is ready, return the skillet to medium-low heat and add the remaing tablespoon of oil.
+- Once tofu is ready, return the skillet to medium-low heat and add the remaining tablespoon of oil.
 Add the crispy tofu, ginger, garlic, scallions, and thai chilis.
 Cook, stirring frequently, until fragrant, about 1 minute.
-Stir in the soy sauce mixture into the skillet, toss for 30 seconds then add the bok choy.
+Stir in the soy sauce mixture, toss for 30 seconds then add the bok choy.
 Toss again until everything is well coated in the sauce.
-Serve, topped with cashews and sesame seeds, if using.

 Jill H